 Company Today

-We at Maestro Sausage Company are proud of our customer base which is made up of over 400 of Southern California's best neighborhood delis, restaurants, food trucks, and pizzerias, ranging from single family owned units to multi-unit chains.
-In addition, the company services several national chain restaurants through a network of national distributors under the “MAESTRO”, "PONTRELLI" and “PAPA VITO'S” brand labels.
+We at Maestro Sausage Company are proud of our customer base which is made up of hundreds of neighborhood delis, restaurants, food trucks, and pizzerias, ranging from single family owned units to multi-unit chains to sporting arenas like Dodger Stadium.
+In addition, the company services several national chain restaurants through a network of national distributors under the “MAESTRO”, “PONTRELLI” and “PAPA VITO’S” brand labels.

-Currently, sausages manufactured by Maestro Sausage Company include a variety of Italian and other Specialty Sausages.
+Currently, sausages manufactured by Maestro Sausage Company include a variety of Italian and other Specialty Sausages ranging from traditional favorites like Bratwurst to unique recipes like our Al Pastor Sausage that is debuting as the exclusive Dodger Sausage at Dodger Stadium in 2019.

 Social and Environmental Responsibility